WWE's Vince McMahon accused of sexual assault and trafficking by former employee. Here are 5 lawsuit details.

 "In December 2021, McMahon gave Ms. Grant's personal cell phone number to WWE Superstar and promised 'she'll do anything' requested of her," the lawsuit alleges.
 "In the days that followed, WWE Superstar revealed a fetish to Ms. Grant and tested McMahon's promise that Ms. Grant would 'do anything' with a request that she send a video of herself urinating."

-Grant said she "obeyed," although avoided future interactions with the wrestler due to the COVID pandemic.
+Grant said she "obeyed," although avoided future interactions with the wrestler due to the COVID-19 pandemic.

 for more features.